rubentr/FoxDot-ES/FoxDot-Guia-Referencia.md

 Returns an n-length pattern from a sample

 ### shuffle(self, n=1)
 Returns a new Pattern with shuffled contents.
 Note: nested patterns stay together.
-To shuffle the contents of nested patterns, use
+To shuffle the contents of nested patterns, use *deep_shuffle* or *true_shuffle*.

-deep_shuffle or true_shuffle.

 ### shufflets(self, n)
-Returns a Pattern of 'n' number of PGroups made from shuffled versions of the original Pattern
+Returns a Pattern of 'n' number of `PGroups` made from shuffled versions of the original Pattern

 ### sort(self)
 Used in place of sorted(pattern) to force type